 Step 5: Delay and Timer Examples

-Here are two basic delay and timer sketches and their millisDelay library equivalents.
-These examples are for a once off (single-shot) delay and a repeating delay/timer.
+Here are two simple delay and timer examples along with their corresponding millisDelay library versions.
+These instances pertain to a one-time delay and a recurring delay/timer.

 Single-Shot Delay